pepijnolivier/Eloquent-Model-Generator/README.md

-This package will generate models with their appropriate Eloquent relations based on an existing database.
+This Laravel package will generate models with their appropriate Eloquent relations based on an existing database schema.

-For automatically generating migrations, see [kitloong/laravel-migrations-generator](https://github.com/kitloong/laravel-migrations-generator)
+For automatically generating database migrations for your schema, see [kitloong/laravel-migrations-generator](https://github.com/kitloong/laravel-migrations-generator)

 ## Requirements